aleszczynskide/Battle-Witches-Fire-and-Ice/README.md

 # Battle-Witches-Fire-and-Ice

-On of my first game that I created during my second semester at univeristy.
+One of my first game that I created during my second semester at univeristy.

 https://alsosoft.itch.io/battle-witches-fire-and-ice